 “Energy burden” means the share of annual household income used to pay annual home energy bills.

-“Equitable distribution” means a fair, but not necessarily equal, allocation based on current conditions, which are informed by the assessment described in RCW 19.280.030(1)(k) from the most recent integrated resource plan.
+“Equitable distribution” means a fair and just, but not necessarily equal, allocation of benefits and burdens to mitigate disparities in current conditions, including legacy and cumulative conditions.
+Current conditions are informed by the assessment described in RCW 19.280.030(1)(k) from the most recent integrated resource plan.

+“Fossil fuel” means natural gas, petroleum, coal, or any form of solid, liquid, or gaseous fuel derived from such a material.

 "Greenhouse gas" includes carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride, and any other gas or gases designated by the department of ecology by rule under RCW 70.235.010.

 "Highly impacted community" means a community designated by the department of health based on the cumulative impact analysis required by RCW 19.405.140 or a community located in census tracts that are fully or partially on "Indian country," as defined in 18 U.S.C.
 Sec.
-1151.,

-“Indicator” means a value or description that, together with other relevant information, illustrates or signals conditions within a designated category or changes that result from specific actions.
+1151.

+“Implementation period” means the four years after the filing of each Clean Energy Implementation Plan through 2045.
+The first implementation period will begin January 1, 2022, and will end December 31, 2025, and the second implementation period will begin on January 1, 2026, and will end on December 31, 2029.

+“Indicator” means an attribute, either quantitative or qualitative, of resources or related distribution investments.

-"Integrated resource plan" or “IRP” means an analysis describing the mix of conservation and efficiency, generation, distributed energy resources, and delivery system infrastructure that will meet current and future resource needs and the requirements of chapters 19.280 and 19.405 RCW at the lowest reasonable cost to the utility and its customers and is clean, affordable, reliable, and equitably distributed.
+"Integrated resource plan" or “IRP” means an analysis describing the mix of generating resources, conservation, methods, technologies, and resources to integrate renewable resources and, where applicable, address overgeneration events, and efficiency resources that will meet current and projected needs at the lowest reasonable cost to the utility and its ratepayers and that complies with the requirements specified in RCW 19.280.030(1) .

-"Lowest reasonable cost" means the lowest cost mix of resources determined through a detailed and consistent analysis of a wide range of commercially available resources.
+"Lowest reasonable cost" means the lowest cost mix of generating resources and conservation and efficiency resources determined through a detailed and consistent analysis of a wide range of commercially available resources.
 At a minimum, this analysis must consider resource cost, market-volatility risks, demand-side resource uncertainties, resource dispatchability, resource effect on system operation, the risks imposed on the utility and its customers, public policies regarding resource preference adopted by Washington or the federal government, and the cost of risks associated with environmental effects, including emissions of carbon dioxide.
+The analysis of the lowest reasonable cost must describe the utility’s combination of planned resources and related delivery system infrastructure and show compliance with Chapters 19.280, 19.285, and 19.405 RCW, including a demonstration that the mix of resources will be clean, affordable, reliable, and equitably distributed.